zhanghaoyang0/covid_survey2/readthedocs/source/index.rst

 All personal information data are masked.

-You can download the data at `https://github.com/zhanghaoyang0/covid_survey2/blob/main/data/data.rdata`.
+You can download the data at `here <https://github.com/zhanghaoyang0/covid_survey2/blob/main/data/data.rdata>`.

 Note that the data is rdata.
 Please see our code about how to use it.